aoterodelaroza/imgui-goodies/README.md

-  function, ii) the mouse goes from one tooltip element to another, and the tooltip is being shown, or iii) the mouse hovers a tooltip element for longer than t seconds and less than t seconds have elapsed since the last tooltip was shown.
+  function, ii) the mouse goes from one tooltip element to another, and the tooltip is being shown, or iii) the mouse hovers a tooltip element for longer than t seconds and less than t seconds have elapsed between the time the last tooltip was shown and the current item started being hovered.
 See example below.

 * `imgui_dock.cpp`: a window docking system.
 There are three types of
   windows: